dotnet/Nerdbank.GitVersioning/readme.md

 The first and second integer components of the versions above come from the version.txt file.
-The third integer component of the version here is the jdate, which is the last two digits of the year, and then the number of the day of the year (disregarding months).
+The third integer component of the version here is the height of your git history up to that point, such that it reliably increases with each release.
 The -alpha tag also comes from the version.txt file and indicates this is an unstable version.
 The -g9a7eb6c819 tag is the concatenation of -g and the git commit ID that was built.